 Dr. Bower takes pride in caring for patients of all ages, but especially in pediatrics, and focusing on how the eyes work together (which is called binocular vision).
 She especially enjoys being able to help school-aged children improve their eye teaming and reading ability through what is called Vision Therapy.
 She also enjoys fitting contact lenses and keeping her patients happy and comfortable for as long as they desire to wear them.
 Dr. Bower enjoys going into area classrooms to teach kids about their eyes through a program called RealEyes.

 Dr. Bower was happy to move back to her hometown after graduation and currently resides near Malinta with her husband, Austin, son, Novak, and daughter, Nora.
-They enjoy spending time with their two dogs, Archie and Macula, going boating, and spending time with their friends and family.
+They enjoy spending time with their dog, Archie, going boating, and spending time with their friends and family.
 She is also very active with St. Paul’s Catholic Church in Hamler and Napoleon Lions Club.